jedipunkz/openstack_grizzly_install/README.md

         dns-nameservers 8.8.8.8 8.8.4.4

-login and use this script via eth1 on management network. eth0 will be lost connectivity when you run this script.
+login and use this script via eth1 on management network. eth0 will be lost connectivity when you run this script. and make sure hostname resolv at /etc/hosts. in this sample, your host need resolv self fqdn in 10.200.10.10

 #### Get this script